 General News of Thu, 21 Dec 20178

-The Member of Parliament for Cape Coast South has revealed that some members of the NDC amassed wealth for themselves during the Mahama administration at the expense of the taxpayers.
+His comment comes on the heels of allegations made by the Member of Parliament for Cape Coast South that some members of the NDC amassed wealth for themselves during the Mahama administration at the expense of the taxpayers.

-According to him, those people must be dealt with by the party in order to give the NDC a chance in future elections.
+According to Ricketts-Hagan, those people must be dealt with by the party in order to give the NDC a chance in future elections.

 Speaking in an interview with Chief Jerry Forson, host of Ghana Yensom on Accra100.5FM on Wednesday, 20 December, while officially announcing his decision to run for the flag bearer slot of the NDC ahead of the 2020 polls, Mr Ricketts-Hagan said: “This country can move much faster than what we are doing at the moment and get better results than we are getting at the moment.
 At the moment, politicians are not very popular because Ghanaians are not very happy with the things that are going on.